Hardscape vs Softscape: What’s the Difference?

 When fixing up your yard, it’s important to understand the different techniques that go into your landscaping design.
 Hardscaping and softscaping are the main landscaping types that occur at residential sites.
 Though different in materials and execution, both methods can be used together to achieve the yard of your dreams.

 Hardscaping and softscaping refers to the heavy or light landscaping materials being used.
-Hardscaping includes materials that prevent the absorption of water such as flagstone, stone, and rock.
+Hardscaping is considered any non-living element in your landscape design.
+These materials prevent the absorption of water such as flagstone, stone, and rock.
 Hardscaping covers patios, driveways, walkways, water features, stairs, and outdoor kitchens.

 Contact Your Landscapers Today!

-Call us today to talk about what we can do for your lawn!
+Call us today to talk about what we can do for your property!

-We proudly service the greater NEPA area, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.
+We proudly serve Northeastern Pennsylvania, including Wilkes Barre, Scranton, Kingston, Back Mountain, Mountain Top, and the Poconos.